When to visit the vet?

 Prognosis and follow-up care

 The prognosis for dogs with corneal degeneration depends on the cause and extent of the condition.
 With early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. and treatment, the condition can often be successfully managed, and many dogs retain good vision.
+It is the first step in the management and treatment of patients. and treatment, the condition can often be successfully managed, and many dogs maintain good vision.

 In cases where the degeneration is associated with an underlying systemic disease, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. depends on the successful treatment of that disease.
-In general, dogs with a genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
+Generally, dogs with a genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
 In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. have a variable prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop., depending on the severity of the degeneration and the effectiveness of the treatment.
+It can provide information on how a disease is expected to develop., depending on the severity of the degeneration and the effectiveness of treatment.

 Prevention